mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-android/README.md

 Check [this ACM REP'23 keynote](https://doi.org/10.5281/zenodo.8105339) to learn more about our open-source project and long-term vision.

 ### Prizes

 * *All contributors will participate in writing a common white paper about running and comparing MLPerf inference benchmarks out-of-the-box.*
 * *All contributors will receive an official MLCommons Collective Knowledge contributor award (see [this example](https://ctuning.org/awards/ck-award-202307-zhu.pdf)).*
-* *The first implementation will receive 3 points and a prize of 400$ and the fastest implementation will receive a prize of 300$.*
+* *The first implementation will receive 2 points and a prize of 300$.*

 ### Organizers

 * [MLCommons](https://cKnowledge.org/mlcommons-taskforce)
 * [cTuning.org](https://www.linkedin.com/company/ctuning-foundation)
 * [cKnowledge.org](https://www.linkedin.com/company/cknowledge)

 ### Results